radius-project/docs/docs/content/author-apps/recipes/_index.md

 type: docs
 title: "Radius Recipes"
 linkTitle: "Recipes"
-description: "Use Recipes for infrastructure deployment in your Radius application"
+description: "Automate infrastructure deployment for your resources with Radius resources"
 weight: 300
 ---

 ## Overview

-Recipes enable a **separation of concerns** between infrastructure teams and developers by allowing for a **automated infrastructure deployment** that doesn't require developers to have infrastructure resource expertise.
+Recipes enable a **separation of concerns** between infrastructure teams and developers by **automating infrastructure deployment**.
+Developers select the resource they want in their app (_Mongo Database, Redis Cache, Dapr State Store, etc._), and infrastructure teams codify how these resources should be deployed and configured (_lightweight containers, Azure resources, AWS resources, etc._).
+When a developer deploys their application and its resources, Recipes deploy the backing infrastructure and bind it to the developer's resources.

 ## Recipe capabilities

-### Select any Recipes in your Radius environment
+### Select the Recipe that meets your needs

-You can use any Recipes integrated into your Radius environment by  identifying them by name when defining a Link.
+Recipes can be created for any environment, from dev to prod.
+Simply specify `mode: 'recipe'` in your resource, and select the Recipe you want to run:

 ```bicep